 What are the different types of asset registers?

 When you are a small business, you typically have one asset register which includes all your assets.
 Typically, when you have just one asset register, it is called a Fixed Asset Register.
 One of the key elements to note here is your fixed assets can be movable too.
 This comes back to your capitalisation policy – if you decide to include all your assets worth more than £2000 then your company vehicles and fleet will also be under a fixed assets register.
 It is important to note that Fixed Assets need to be assets that are fixed, they can be movable items and also include IT Assets.

-If you are a medium to large company, then depending on the type of industry you are in, you are likely to have three different types of asset register.
+If you are a medium or a large company, then depending on the type of industry you are in you are likely to have three different types of asset registers:

-Below are the typical elements of a fixed asset register.
+Below are the typical capabilities that an asset manager can expect with a fixed asset register:

 - Description of an asset